 Penile Implant Recovery

 Every patient’s experience is unique, and you should discuss your options with your urologist.
 The surgery may cause discomfort and soreness.
 Returning to a regular daily schedule of light activity usually takes a few days.
-Penile prosthesis surgery or Penuma recovery time typically takes 4 to 6 weeks.
+Penile prosthesis surgery recovery time typically takes 4 to 6 weeks.
 The implant must be disabled during this period to allow you to heal.
 The implant will be activated at your post-operative consultation, and you can utilise it to resume sexual function.

 After the recuperation period, you will be taught pump manipulation techniques that will allow you to inflate and deflate the penile prosthesis.